danilopez0111/aerospace-unet-goes16/README.md

 Dataset is sensitive and will not be discussed.

-## ML Algorithm
+## ML Architecture

-Because this is a semantic segmentation problem, where we want pixel based probabilities, the U-Net model was determined to be a sufficient baseline performance candidate.
-Originally developed for biomedical applications, the U-Net model has shown great success in the application of remote sensing.
+Because this is a semantic segmentation problem, where we want pixel based probabilities, the U-Net architecture was determined to be a sufficient baseline performance candidate.
+Originally developed for biomedical applications, the U-Net architecture has shown great success in the application of remote sensing.

 ## Results